-- R v EC (Wood Green CC): Led junior in a “black taxi rape” Led by Sally O’Neill QC.
+- R v EC (Wood Green CC): Led junior in a “black taxi rape” retrial.
+Led by Sally O’Neill QC.

-- R v Mark Weston (Reading CC): Double jeopardy murder Lisa appeared on behalf of the defendant in lengthy legal arguments on media restrictions and successful bail application.
+- R v Mark Weston (Reading CC): Double jeopardy murder retrial.
+Lisa appeared on behalf of the defendant in lengthy legal arguments on media restrictions and successful bail application.

 - R v Lee Jackson & Others (Blackfriars CC): Represented the ringleader in a conspiracy to commit a number of ‘smash and grab’ robberies of high end jewellery stores in Warwickshire, Yorkshire, Bath, Cornwall, Kent and Wolverhampton.
 After months of covert surveillance, the police arrested them and found them with stolen mopeds, cloned number plates, metal baseball bats, sledgehammers, axes, power tools and a machete to carry out the robberies.

 - R v Ilyiea Ali (Bradford CC): Finance Director stole more than £600,000 over an 11 month period from Information Security Forum Ltd, described as the “world’s leading authority on cyber, information security and risk management.”
 She stole ‘for love’ after being conned by a romance fraudster.